nicholasatyahadi/DataViz/README.md

 ## About DataViz
 Welcome to DataViz!
 DataViz is a data visualization app built on Shiny Dashboard (and other libraries).
 This app aims to help R users for in-depth data analysis without having to leave R. And the best part is, you can freely control multiple graphs!

+## How to use the app
+Simply clone the repository then run the datavizApp.R file.
+Don't forget the CSV file you want to use! :)

 ## App Simulation
 ### 1. Upload your CSV file
 Upload your CSV file in the given upload page.
 For this simulation we use Video Game Sales dataset acquired from Kaggle.
 Here's the link: https://www.kaggle.com/gregorut/videogamesales